 2) My experience makes me a more effective teacher.
 I have been teaching individual (private) lessons and group classes in jazz, blues, and rock styles for over 15 years.
 I have been the guitar instructor at Seattle University since 2006.
 In 2010, I created and started teaching The Rock Project at Cornish College of the Arts.
-I also teach guitar and ukulele classes a couple times a week at Seattle Girls School and I run a private studio on Capitol Hill where I offer lessons and classes, as well as lessons via Skype/FaceTime.
-Continue reading →
+I also taught guitar and ukulele classes a couple times a week at Seattle Girls School for a year, and I run a private studio on Capitol Hill where I offer lessons and classes, as well as lessons via Skype/FaceTime.
+Continue reading

 I had a basic chord diagram book when I was learning how to play guitar and the chords were grouped by key.
 I would spend hours playing chords in different combinations, and I would often stumble upon sequences that sounded like a song I had heard on the radio.
 Sometimes, it was easy to recall the name of the tune, and other times the chord progression just sounded *really* familiar.
 It turns out, there are a handful of chord progressions that are used in thousands of popular songs.

 I’m often asked which apps I use and recommend to students and other guitar instructors.
 Here are a few that I really dig.
 I’ll keep updating this list as I discover more useful apps.